Cadry's Kitchen

 Cuisine: Korean, Vegan

-Keyword: asian rice, weeknight meal
+Keyword: fried rice, weeknight meal

 Ingredients

-• 1 medium white onion peeled, trimmed and chopped
+• 1 medium onion white, peeled, trimmed, and chopped

 • 1 ½ cups frozen green peas

-• 3 cups rice cooked and chilled
+• 3 cups cooked rice chilled

-• 1 Tablespoon reduced-sodium tamari
+• 1 Tablespoon tamari reduced-sodium

 • 1 Tablespoon kimchi brine